Mammals and Wildlife

 Bodies of Dolphins

 All dolphins have torpedo-shaped bodies, which enable the animals to move through the water quickly and easily.
 They have a pair of paddle-shaped forelimbs called flippers, but no hindlimbs.
 Most species of dolphins also have a dorsal fin on their back.
-This fin, along with the flippers, helps balance the ani8mal when it swims.
+This fin, along with the flippers, helps balance the animal when it swims.
 Powerful tail fins, called flukes, propel dolphins through the water.

 The skin of dolphins is smooth and rubbery.
 A layer of fat, called blubber, lies beneath the skin.
 The blubber keeps dolphins warm and acts as a storage place for energy.
 It is lighter than water, and so it probably also helps dolphins stay afloat.